freedomofpress/securedrop-workstation-docs/docs/journalist/starting_client.rst

 ------------------

 When you launch the application, it will first check for security updates.
-This can take several minutes.
+This typically takes a few minutes.

 .. | screenshot_check_updates |

 If updates are found, you will be asked to apply them before launching the SecureDrop Client.
-You have the option of completing this now, or at another time.
-Keep in mind that updates are important to security, and you should apply them the same day you receive the notification.
+For security reasons, you will not be able to launch the SecureDrop Client unless updates have been applied.
+If you prefer to shut down the machine or do other work in Qubes OS instead, you can cancel the update.

 .. important:: When you click "Apply Updates," allow the update process to complete fully, without closing or interrupting it, or you risk breaking important system components.
-The update process may take some time.
+The update process can take from just a few minutes to 30 minutes or longer, depending on your network connection and how many updates are available.

 .. | screenshot_apply_updates |